 - Monitoring the effectiveness of the external audit process

-The Internal Audit function's Terms of Reference below are approved by the Board Audit Committee.
+The Internal Audit Charter below is approved by the Board Audit Committee.

 The members of the Committee are Ian Geden (Chair), Catherine Doran and Jo Kenrick.

 The Remuneration Committee is responsible for setting, reviewing and monitoring the Society's overall approach to remuneration for executive directors and senior management.
 The Committee sets the targets of the Executive Variable Pay Plan for executive directors and senior management and for the Society's annual performance related pay scheme (Success Share) in which all staff members participate.

 No director or executive manager takes part in a discussion concerning his or her own remuneration.

 The members of the Committee are Roger Burnell (Chair), Peter Ayliffe and Catherine Doran.

 The Committee assists the Board in fulfilling its oversight responsibilities for risk management across the Society.
 In particular, the Committee: